By Sister Sallie Latkovich

 - Spend Time with Fun, Playful People: The playful point of view and easy laughter are actually contagious.
 I went out to lunch with friends who were fairly new.
 There were puddles in the parking lot, and so I jumped in a puddle on our way out.
 They were caught off guard and responded with laughter and jumping in puddles themselves!

 - Bring Good Humor into Conversations: Ask others: “What’s the funniest thing that happened to you today?
 This week?
 In your life?”
 I recently cracked an egg into a bowl, covered it with a coffee filter and put it in the microwave to cook.
 I had forgotten to pierce the egg!
 You guessed it, it exploded all over inside the microwave.
 I could only laugh at myself and at the exploded egg!

 - Do Something Silly: If nothing comes to mind, ask others for advice or to join in the silliness.

 - Be Aware of What Media You’re Consuming: Do not watch TV or movies that are overly serious or even violent.
 At least, do not make a habit of taking in frightening, dark entertainment or reading.
 This input does indeed block lightheartedness.

 If you remember the movie Mary Poppins with Julie Andrews and Dick Van Dyke, there is a scene with Ed Wynne who sings the song: “I love to laugh, loud and long and clear. . .”
 The world would be a better place with more humor, laughter and joy.
 May we be instigators of these virtues for the good health of all.

 About the Author

-After nine years at Catholic Theological Union in Chicago, Sister Sallie Latkovich was elected to the Leadership Team of the Congregation of St. Joseph.
-The new team takes office on August 6.
+After nine years at Catholic Theological Union in Chicago, Sister Sallie Latkovich was elected to and currently serves on the Leadership Team of the Congregation of St. Joseph.